-Packing light for cold destinations: Although packing light for warm weather destinations is a lot easier, it is far from impossible to pack a carry-on for a winter trip, you just have to think even smarter and get creative.
-Here are a few suggestions:
+Although packing light for warm weather destinations is a lot easier, it is far from impossible to pack a carry-on for a winter trip, you just have to think even smarter and get creative.
+Here are a few suggestions on packing light for cold destinations:

 - Bring one warm jacket, preferably water resistent.
 Wear it while traveling so you don’t have to pack it.

 - Bring a hat, scarf and gloves in neutral colors so it will match all of your outfits.

 - Consider getting a set of thin thermals to wear underneath all of your outfits, especially if you get cold easily

 - Bring warm tights if you’re planning on using dresses or skirts, and combine the outfit with a cardigan or sweater.

 Step 7: Kick That Shoe Addiction

 If you really think about it, do you really need more than two pairs of shoes on a trip?
 Maximum three.
 I know this sounds crazy for any shoe lovers out there, but think about it for a sec.
 Footwear weighs a lot and be hard to fit in a small luggage, so try to really consider your options before packing.
 Your travel shoes should be comfortable, in neutral colors, and be practical in terms of materials.
 If the weather is unstable at your destination, maybe save those lovely suede shoes for your next trip?